Christian Legal Society: History

 The Christian Legal Society holds an annual convention in the United States as well as various regional conferences.
 It also publishes a bi-annual magazine called The Christian Lawyer, a scholarly journal called The Journal of Christian Legal Thought, CLS Bible Studies, and CLS E-Devotionals.
 Its former publications include the Quarterly, The Defender, and the Religious Freedom Reporter.

 Finances

 CLS is a tax-exempt, non-profit organization, supported by dues, donations and gifts.
 Its donors include Alliance Defending Freedom who gave CLS over $420,000 in 2008.

 Membership

 The organization's members includes attorneys, judges, law students, and others who profess their commitment to the CLS Statement of Faith.
 These members, which are claimed to be found in 1100 cities, are organized into attorney chapters, law student chapters, and fellowships throughout the United States.

 It is stated that to become a member of Christian Legal Society, one must "believe in and sign" CLS’ Statement of Faith.

 Goals of the organization

-Since its foundation in 1961, CLS has proclaimed nine organizational objectives, as set forth in its amended not-for-profit articles of incorporation these are:
+Since its foundation in 1961, CLS has proclaimed nine organizational objectives, as set forth in its amended articles of incorporation: